WGLab/PennCNV/docs/articles/affy.md

 [kai@node126 ~/]$ apt-probeset-genotype -c lib/GenomeWideSNP_6.cdf -a birdseed --read-models-birdseed lib/GenomeWideSNP_6.birdseed.models --special-snps lib/GenomeWideSNP_6.specialSNPs --out-dir apt --cel-files listfile

 The above command generates genotyping calls using all CEL files specified in the listfile, and generates several output files in the apt/ directory.
-The listfile contains a list of CEL file names, with one name per line, and with the first line being “cel_files”.
+The listfile contains a list of CEL file names, with one name per line, and with the first line being cel_files.
 The output files for this command include birdseed.confidences.txt, birdseed.report.txt and birdseed.calls.txt.
 In addition, a birdseed.report.txt file is generated, that will be helpful to infer sample gender to generate a sexfile (see Substep 1.3 below).

 For a typical modern computer, the command should take less than one day for 1000-2000 CEL files.
 The command should usually work well by the default parameters set by APT program.